tadeuzagallo/GithubPulse/README.md

 ### Debug building

-The debug build points the WebView to `webback-dev-server` default address: `localhost:8080`, so in order to get it running
+The debug build points the WebView to `webpack-dev-server`'s default address: `localhost:8080`, so in order to get it running

-* Start the webpack dev server: `$ cd front && webpack-dev-server`
+* Start the webpack dev server: `$ cd front && make osx.watch`
-* Just build the app through XCode interface (Command line build step is yet to come)
+* Just build the app through XCode interface

 ### Release building